xVapure/Noteab-Macro/README.md

 # Credits:
 - Noteab - Main developers for Sol's Biome Detection
 - Heavily inspired by Maxstellar's Biome Detection [(His youtube: https://www.youtube.com/@maxstellar_)](https://www.youtube.com/@maxstellar_)

+# For any developer who want to take source code of my biome macro for distribution:
+- Make sure to read "NOTICE.txt" to see further about crediting, distribute your macro that include my code!